cjlennon-dev/cjlennon/README.md

 The primary reason you would use nodejs can be summed up in three letters: [npm](https://www.npmjs.com).
 The wealth of functionality found in this vast collection is simply too powerful to ignore

-## Pattern: responding to problems
+## Pattern: Use a common error logging specification

 Not all problems are of equal severity and it is helpful to have a consistant way of categorising the severity of problems.
-It is also helpful to have problems logged in a standard way, this enables you to set up consistent monitoring and alerting rules.
+It is also helpful to have problems logged in a standard way as this enables you to set up consistent monitoring and alerting rules.
 Below a suggested specification for logging errors:

 ### cjlennon error logging specification